Cudderson/natural-selection/README.md

 - ### Cody / Myself

 - ### Thanks for taking the time to check out the project!
-I had a ton of fun making it and learning about biology along the way.
+I had a ton of fun making it and learning a little biology along the way.

 - #### I'm a software developer from the US looking for a professional opportunity!
 If you'd like to contact me for hiring, questions, or anything related to this project, send me an email!
 (Link below)